Plan Availability: Site Builder is an optional add-on to all plans.

 Expedition’s homepage is made up of a hero image block followed by up to three customizable sections, each of which has the option to be swapped out for a different block type.
 Hovering over each block will reveal options to delete, edit or swap it out for another block type.
 For full instructions on how to edit and manage content blocks, please see our knowledge base article on managing layout.

-The inventory page features a grid of all the items that are available for booking on your site and is made up of three components: a hero image block, the inventory heading block, and the item grid.
+The inventory page features a grid of all the items or products that are available for booking on your site and is made up of three components: a hero image block, the inventory heading block, and the item grid.

 Individual Category Pages

 Unique to Expedition, your inventory pages have a sticky booking bar, located just below your header or, if enabled, your hero image block.
-The booking bar contains the parameter’s list block which allows you to add details about your item’s configurations.
+The booking bar contains the parameter’s list block which allows you to add details about your item’s or product's configurations.
 Also, it has space for call to action text.
 Most importantly, as mentioned above, it contains the book now link that will open a modal, containing all the components necessary for your customer to make a booking.

 Making a BookingBack to top